dbushong/html-pgp-sender/README.md

 in the app.
 It provides a convenient button which can then open the result (as a `mailto:` link) in the user's email client of choice.

-The simple purpose is to provide non-technical users a trivially simple way of securely sending small bits of information (e.g. passwords) to you, without them having to install any tools.
+The purpose is to provide non-technical users a trivially simple way of securely sending small bits of information (e.g. passwords) to you, without them having to install any tools.